New Guangxi clique: New Guangxi clique and Chiang Kai-shek

 At the end of the Northern Expedition, Chiang Kai-shek began to agitate to reorganize the army, the fact that it would alter the existing territorial influences among the Cliques in the party quickly aggravated the relationships between the central government and the regional powers.
 Li Zongren, Bai Chongxi and Huang Shaohong of the Guangxi Clique were the first to break off relations with Chiang in March 1929, which started the confrontation that lead to the Central Plains War.
 Chiang Kai-shek defeated the Clique in 1929.
 Following defeat in that civil war, Guangxi allied with Chen Jitang after he became chairman of the government of Guangdong in 1931, and turned against Chiang Kai-shek.
 Another civil war would have broken out if there had been no September 18 Incident, which prompted all sides to unite against the Empire of Japan.
 As a result, from 1930 to 1936, the Clique organized the reconstruction of Guangxi, which became a "model" province with a progressive administration.
 As a result, Guangxi was able to supply large numbers of troops in the war effort against Japan in the Second Sino-Japanese War.

+World War II

+Upon the Marco Polo Bridge Incident, Guangxi was only minorly affected.
+It would not be until 1939 until fighting took place in Guangxi, however this didn't stop Guangxi from contributing to the war effort in other regions.
+Of the millions of troops mobilized and deployed from all around China, Guangxi contributed around 900,000 of them, with many being militiamen.
+In November of 1939, the IJA landed in southern Guangxi and captured Nanning, cutting off Chongqing from the southern coast.
+This would force Chongqing to rely on the Burma road and the Hump for Allied supplies.
+Savage fighting ensued in Guangxi, with the province bearing the brunt of the main fighting that occurred in southern China.
+Due to fierce resistance from the Chinese defenders, the Japanese were driven to commit countless war crimes in the region like the Guangxi massacre in 1943 which resulted in the deaths of at least 10,000 people, as well as countless massacres on a smaller scale.

+As the war soon progressed into the 1940's, the IJA withdrew entirely from Guangxi to reinforce garrisons in Indochina for later operations in southwest China.
+It would not be until Operation Ichi Go that Guangxi saw fighting on an intense scale again.
+During Ichi Go, many airfields within Guangxi were destroyed by the Japanese in retaliation for the air attacks conducted from China.
+In the closing days of World War 2, Guangxi was recaptured by the Chinese during the Second Guangxi Campaign.
+After World War 2, a state of rebuilding was declared by Li Zongren, as a majority of the province had been ravaged by the chaotic fighting in the early and later days of the war.